-In Fig.~\ref{fig: F1time}(a), M-1 (blue) and M-2 (orange) have the shortest running time and the difference in running time between M-1, M-2 and the other three methods becomes larger as the amount of data increases from $E_5^5$ to $E_5^{40}$, indicating that traversing edge lists rather than adjacency matrix to calculate the likelihood significantly reduces the computational load and this reduction is significant when more failure data is used.
-The comparable running time between M-1 and M-2 indicates that applying graph validation according to Theorem~\ref{theorem1} brings nearly no improvement in computational efficiency.
-This is because proposing networks by removing edges in TNT sampler can easily generate pairs of disconnected nodes and once we find such pairs of nodes, constraints~\eqref{constraint1}-\eqref{constraint6} are broken and we save the time that would be otherwise needed to check other pairs of nodes.
-Comparing M-3 (green) and M-4 (red), replacing the random sampler with the TNT sampler reduces the computational load because the TNT sampler proposes more valid topological variation by removing edges rather than adding invalid edges that would be later rejected.
-The running time of M-4 (red) is greater than that of M-5 (purple) in $E_5^5$ while it is less in $E_5^{15}, E_5^{40}$.
-Given the smaller amount of cascading failure data in $E_5^5$, the proposed networks can be easily accepted without applying the infrastructure-dependent proposal to check any topological constraint in advance.
-Therefore, the sampling process is completed in a shorter time in M-5 where no extra operations on checking the network topology are required.
-However, for larger cascading failure data in $E_5^{15}$ and $E_5^{40}$ and without verifying the network topology for constraints~\eqref{constraint1}-\eqref{constraint9} in advance, the topology candidates proposed by the random sampler are more likely to be rejected as they are not supported by the cascading failure data (low likelihood).
-Therefore, the time spent on proposing such invalid samples is compensated by the time for checking the topological constraints, leading to shorter time in M-4 than M-5 for $E_5^{15}$ and $E_5^{40}$.
-In Fig.~\ref{fig: F1time}(b), the first four methods lead to roughly the same and better F1-score than M-5, which demonstrates the power of applying infrastructure-dependent proposals.
-However, M-4 which applies the random sampler is slightly better than the previous three methods M-1, M-2, M-3 that use the TNT sampler because some edges that are present in the target network have already been removed by the TNT sampler in M-1, M-2, M-3.
-The random sampler has a higher chance to add edges than the TNT sampler and thus is more likely to recover those edges that should exist in the target network but have already been removed.
-The running times of different experiments are provided in Tables~\ref{table: f1compare} and \ref{table: timecompare}.
-Considering the trade-off between the running time and the reconstructing accuracy, M-1 is selected to be used in the following two real-world case studies.
+In Fig. \ref{gg1}, M-1 and M-2 have the shortest running time and the difference in running time between M-1, M-2, and the rest becomes larger as the amount of data increases from $E_5^{5}$ to $E_5^{40}$, indicating that traversing edge lists rather than adjacency matrix to calculate the likelihood significantly reduces the computational load and this reduction is significant when more failure data is used.
+The comparable running time between M-1 and M-2 indicates that applying graph validation according to Theorem \ref{theorem1} brings \textit{almost no} improvement in computational efficiency.
+This is because proposing networks by removing edges in the TNT sampler can easily generate disconnected node pairs, and once finding such node pairs, constraints \ref{constraint1}--\ref{constraint6} are broken, leading to saving the time that would be otherwise needed to check other node pairs.
+Comparing M-3 and M-4, replacing the random sampler with the TNT sampler reduces the computational load because the TNT sampler proposes more valid topological variation by removing edges rather than adding invalid edges that would be later rejected.
+The running time of M-4 is greater than that of M-5 in $E_5^{5}$ while it is vice versa in $E_5^{15}, E_5^{40}$.
+Given the smaller amount of cascading failure data in $E_5^{5}$, the proposed networks can easily be accepted without applying the IP to check any topological constraint in advance.
+Thus, the sampling process is completed in a shorter time in M-5, where no extra operations on checking the network topology are required.
+However, for larger cascading failure data in $E_5^{15}$ and $E_5^{40}$, and without verifying the network topology for topological constraints \ref{constraint1}--\ref{constraint10} in advance, the topology candidates proposed by the random sampler are more likely to be rejected as they are not supported by the cascading failure data (low likelihood).
+Then, the time spent on proposing such invalid samples is compensated by the time for checking the topological constraints, leading to shorter times in M-4 than M-5 for $E_5^{15}$ and $E_5^{40}$.